viridia/solid-codex/README.md

 ## TODO:

-* event log / actions addon
 * fswatcher to see when story index needs to be refreshed.
 * string enums (and strings generally)
-* number precision
 * highlight.js
 * fix ssr (currently disabled)
 * addons
+  * event log / actions addon